0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

       ESC1                              : 'AUTHORITY.HTB\\Domain Computers' can enroll, enrollee supplies subject and template allows client authentication

 ```
-From the output, it looks like ```CorpVPN``` certificate is vulnerable to ESC1.
-A certificate template is vulnerable when the template allows low privileged groups, like members of Domain Users, to define an arbitrary user as the Subject Alternative Name (SAN) for a certificate request that can be used for client authentication.
-Effectively, a low privilege user could request a certificate with a high privilege user, like a domain admin, in the SAN and then use the certificate to authenticate as that user to domain resources ultimately leading to domain compromise.
+From the output, it looks like the ```CorpVPN``` certificate is vulnerable to ESC1.
+A certificate template is vulnerable to this when the template allows low privileged groups, like members of Domain Users, to define an arbitrary user as the Subject Alternative Name (SAN) for a certificate request that can be used for client authentication.
+Effectively, a low privilege user could request a certificate with a high privilege user, like a domain admin, in the SAN and then use the certificate to authenticate as that user via kerberos to domain resources, ultimately leading to domain compromise.

 ### Exploiting ESC1
 Currently, our plan of attack is to request a certificate with the domain admin account, ```AUTHORITY.HTB\Administrator```, defined in the SAN.
-We'll then use the certificate to authenticate via kerberos to the domain controller and extract the DA's nthash then connect to the DC as the DA account and finally retrieve the flag.
+We'll then use the certificate to authenticate via kerberos to the domain controller and extract the DA's nthash.
+With the Administrator nthash, we can pass-the-hash to connect to the DC  and retrieve the Administrator flag.

 Looking at the ```certipy``` output, the only low privilege group that has enrollment rights for the template is ```AUTHORITY.HTB\Domain Computers```.
 We won't be able to directly use our ```svc_ldap``` user to request a certificate.
 We need to somehow gain access to a machine account.
 Fortunately for us, the ```MachineAccountQuota``` domain setting in AD allows unprivileged users the ability to add up to 10 machine accounts to the domain by default.
 Let's check if this setting is still set to the default value of 10, the easiest way is with netexec (formerly CrackMapExec, RIP in peace).